MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.md

 title: "[Rough Draft] Preventing Accidental Internet-Exposure of AWS Resources (Part 2: Handling All Services)"
 ---

-There are many AWS services that do not require a VPC to make a resource public through network access.
-Let's walk through a bunch of different services and list the corresponding mitigations you need to put in place for each of them.
+While having Private VPC accounts is a great first step -- it is only a partial solution -- since there are many AWS services that do not require a VPC to make a resource public through network access.

+There are hundreds of AWS services -- nobody knows them all -- so what do you do?

 ## Handling All Those Services

-Each of the hundreds of AWS services have their own nuances and possible security problems.
-The primary way to mitigate this risk is to deploy an allowlist strategy for IAM service prefixes, which limits the amount of AWS services you need to know in-depth.
+Since each AWS service has its own nuances and possible security problems.
+The primary way to mitigate this risk is to [implement an allowlist](#implementing-the-allowlist) strategy for IAM services, which limits the amount of AWS services you need to know in-depth.

-Once you have this allowlist, you can check the [Mitigations Per Service](#mitigations-per-service) section and ensure you have the proper mitigations in place.
+Once you have this allowlist, you can cross-refence each service with the [Mitigations Per Service](#mitigations-per-service) section and ensure you have the proper mitigations in place.

 ### Implementing the Allowlist

 When a customer requests an AWS account[^1424], the fill-out form should ask them a set of questions including, "Which AWS services and regions will you be using?"

-[^1424]: For sandbox accounts, this may not be realistic, so you will need to manually maintain a deny list of dangerous services.
-Granted, you should be seamlessly re-creating sandbox accounts (or, less ideally, nuking) regularly and only have public data in them.
+[^1424]: For sandbox accounts, this may not be realistic, so you may need to manually maintain a deny list of dangerous services.
+Granted, you should be seamlessly re-creating sandbox accounts (or, less ideally, [nuking](https://github.com/rebuy-de/aws-nuke)) regularly and only have public data in them.

-This will end up translating to e.g.
+This can get fed into whatever your account creation automation you have setup.
+As a concrete example, let's say we end up translating to e.g. [Terraform local variables](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/main/subaccounts/smoky-production/configuration_baseline/locals.tf)
 ```go
 locals {
   services = ["dynamodb", "ec2", "s3"]